 Educators say Utah legislators left them with no choice but to accept some guns in schools.
 State law forbids schools, districts or college campuses from trying to impose their own gun restrictions.

 "We’re not suggesting that teachers roam the halls for a monster," said Aposhian, chairman of the Utah Shooting Sports Council.
 "They should lock down the classroom.
-But a gun is one more option if the shooter comes in."

 A major emphasis of the required safety training is that people facing deadly threats should announce they have a gun and retreat or take cover before trying to shoot, he said.